ExpressionEngine/ExpressionEngine-User-Guide/source/development/v4_addon_migration.rst

 What's changed?
 ---------------

+* ExpressionEngine now requires at least PHP 5.4 and MySQL 5.5.3.

 * Channel field entry data is now stored in a table per field to allow for virtually-infinite scaling.
 Existing installs will keep data for existing fields in the ``channel_data`` table, but any new fields will use the new storage format.
 New installs will not use ``channel_data`` for field data at all.
 If you primarily use the ``ChannelEntry`` models for querying data, good news: the change is transparent to you.
 But if you manually query for entry data, you'll likely need to make some changes.

 * The relationships between channels, field groups, and fields have changed.
 It's basically now a many-to-many, or ``hasAndBelongsToMany`` in modal parlance, between everything.
 So again, if you're doing any manual querying and depending on the old field relationship structure, changes will be needed.